CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 # LESSON 3: DATA INTEGRITY AND ANALYTICS

+**Review of last lesson**

+- Why NoSQL why SQL?
+- Checking out a project and adding hotel.sql to the repo
+- How to run SQLite *with node* on your machine - setting up a development environment.
+- How to run a database query that retrieves tabular data in node express to an endpoint.
+- Inserting data from an endpoint.
+- Updating data from an endpoint.
+- Dealing with unclear user stories.
+There was a TRAP in one of these user stories.
+- What is the difference between user story, use case and user acceptance test.

 **What we will learn today?**

-* How to add invalid relational data to a database
-* How to prevent invalid relational data with foreign keys
-* Database nulls
-* Predicates
+* Joins
-* Combining SQL predicates with AND and OR
+* SQL Injection
 * SQL - Order by
+* SQL - LIMIT
+* SQL - 'IN'
+* SQL - DISTINCT
-* SQL - Count / Sum / Avg
+* SQL - Sum / Avg / Count
 * SQL - Group by
 * SQL - HAVING
-* SQL - LIMIT
-* SQL - like
-* SQL - DISTINCT
-* SQL - 'IN'

-### LESSON 7 : JOIN ME, AND TOGETHER WE CAN RULE THE INTERNET AS FATHER AND SON!
+### LESSON 1 : JOIN ME, AND TOGETHER WE CAN RULE THE INTERNET AS FATHER AND SON!

 Now let's say we want to get the *names* of customers who have a reservation *today*.